GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/player-feedback.md

 * Public and visible to the gd.games community (recommended for public player feedback)
 * Unlisted on gd.games only available to people with the URL
-* Uploaded to the gd.games server, but not available through the public site (recommended for private player feedback)
+* Uploaded to the gd.games server, but not available through the public website (recommended for private player feedback)

 ## Habilitating Player Feedback